-Lady Gaga's many makeup looks could have a "Top 25" list of their own, but I narrowed it down to her spookiest one to kick off our guide.
+Lady Gaga's many makeup looks could have a "Top 25" list of their own, but we narrowed it down to her spookiest one to kick off our guide.
 Inspired by Rick Genest, the model who is actually tattooed to look like a skeleton, Gaga donned this stunning look in her video for “Born This Way.”
-I especially like YouTube user eRaness's tutorial, because he shows you how to create the look while half of his face is already completed – so you can keep in mind what the end result is supposed to look like.
+We especially like YouTube user eRaness's tutorial, because he shows you how to create the look while half of his face is already completed – so you can keep in mind what the end result is supposed to look like.
 If you want to be a Little Monster, this one is for you!

 DIFFICULTY: SUPER HARDCORE

 Ok, so, Harry Potter is always a popular choice, we all know it.
 Grab a little eyeliner, scratch a lightning bolt on your forehead, and you’re good to go, right?
 Maybe – if you want to look like everyone else.
 In this video, KlairedelysArt shows you the step-by-step process on how to achieve You-Know-Who's look, bald head and snake-nose included.
 We like how she also incorporates latex masks, bald caps, and other special effects items to look just like the Dark Lord.
 If you are feeling particularly adventurous (and maybe a little bit evil) this guide is for you.

 VIDEO BY MissJessicaHarlow.